 Startups typically develop fast if they are based on innovations, if they solve their problems by IPS way.
 If companies are limited in money at the beginning of their tenure, they have to apply IPS.
 IPS is the main source for startup developing, growing, achieving success and changing the world.

 With time, promising startups can become very rich companies that will result in complete switching from IPS to MPS.
 Rich companies cannot be inventive because they do not need to be.
-Often, wealthy companies become too rich to be inventive.
+Often, wealthy companies become too rich to be innovative.
 The paradox is that a company starts with IPS and develops into the direction to use MPS and not to be inventive.
 High MPS shares in the problem solving strategy and indicates that the company is “old”.
 Such a company might be incredibly rich, but it’s unlikely it will change the world.